 We managed to raise over $10,000 through the dinner in the dark event we organized which aimed at fundraising for the blind women to be trained to become medical tactile examiners form Discovering Hands in Germany.

-Having been a winner in the Ideas for Action world competitions 2017 organized by World Bank Group and Wharton Business School, It has expanded my network base, my organization has got visibility to vibrant people who can easily support the enterprise to grow big and also received a lot of mentorship and guidance.
+Having been a winner in the Ideas for Action world competitions 2017 organized by World Bank Group and the Zicklin Center at the Wharton Business School, It has expanded my network base, my organization has got visibility to vibrant people who can easily support the enterprise to grow big and also received a lot of mentorship and guidance.

 The next steps are to scale up the organization to many parts of the world so that many people can benefit from our service.